Tonga: First reconnaissance flights survey aftermath of volcanic eruption | DW | 17.01.2022

 Communication with the Pacific island is still spotty after a massive volcanic eruption spewed ash into the atmosphere and triggered a tsunami that flooded coastlines from Japan to the US.

-New Zealand said Monday it was able to send a surveillance plane to assess the damage caused by the Hunga-Tonga-Hunga-Ha'apai underwater volcano.
+New Zealand and Australia said Monday they were able to send a surveillance plane to assess the damage caused by the Hunga-Tonga-Hunga-Ha'apai underwater volcano.

+There has yet to be information released on what the aircraft were able to observe.
+The towering ash cloud had prevented earlier attempts.

 The volcano erupted off the coast of Tonga on Saturday evening, sending a plume of ash, steam, and gas rising high into the atmosphere.
 The roar from the eruption was reportedly heard 10,000 kilometers (6,000 miles) away in Alaska.